Nastaranlotfi/Gnorm-new-centrality-index-multilayer-networks/README.md

     d.  random_final.R -\> Generates the random network, calculates Gnorm, and plots the histogram of Gnorm of the random network.

     e.  spider.R -\> Plots the spidercharts.

+    f.  tutorial.Rmd -\> Tutorial in notebook format, which can be used to check the steps in the calculation of Gnorm using example data.
+You can follow the example and edit the notebook to calculate Gnorm using your own data.

 2. Input (folder)